Hausdorff dimension of caloric measure: Introduction

 \section{Introduction}

 The caloric measures $\{\omega^{X,t}_\Omega\}_{(X,t)\in\Omega}$ are a family of Borel probability measures on $\RR^{n}\times\RR$, with support contained in $\partial\Omega$, which yield an integral representation of solutions to the Dirichlet problem for the heat equation, For any connected, open set $\Omega\subset\RR^n\times\RR$ (space $\times$ time) and suitable boundary data $f$, the function is a classical solution of the heat equation in the interior of $\Omega$ that agrees with $f$ along an appropriate subset of the boundary of $\Omega$ at each point of continuity of $f$.
 Probabilistically, $\omega^{X,t}(E)$ is the probability that the trace $\{(W_{X}(s),t-s):s\geq 0\}$ of a Brownian motion $W_X$ starting at $X$, \emph{sent into the past}, exits $\Omega$ through $E\subset\partial\Omega$.
 One should not only imagine smooth domains such as a time-cylinder over a ball, but also rough domains with corners, cusps, fractal, or space-filling boundaries.
 In the most general situation, the underlying open sets $\Omega_t=\{X:(X,t)\in\Omega\}\subset\RR^n$ in the space coordinates may vary in time.
 The precise definition of caloric measure and theorems about solution of the Dirichlet problem are the subject of heat potential theory; see \S\ref{sec:heat} for a brief overview and the monograph \cite{Watson} by Watson for a comprehensive introduction.
-There is a parallel theory of harmonic measures\footnote{See the book review \cite{bishop-review} for a neat introduction and the reviewed book \cite{GM} for a longer one.} associated to the Dirichlet problem for Laplace's equation $u_{X_1X_1}+\dots+u_{X_nX_n}=0$ on domains in $\RR^n$, which is better developed and motivates questions about caloric measure.
+There is a parallel theory of harmonic measures associated to the Dirichlet problem for Laplace's equation $u_{X_1X_1}+\dots+u_{X_nX_n}=0$ on domains in $\RR^n$, which is better developed and motivates questions about caloric measure (see the book review \cite{bishop-review} for a neat introduction and the reviewed book \cite{GM} for a longer one).
 However, the asymmetric nature of time makes the theory of temperatures more subtle.
 Still one expects that there exist deep connections between the geometry of a domain and its boundary and properties of the caloric measure.
 For a sample of results in this direction, see \cite{Kaufman-Wu-82}, \cite{Lewis-Murray}, \cite{Sweezy-ac}, \cite{HLN}, \cite{Engelstein-parabolic}, \cite{Genschaw-Hofmann}, \cite{MP-caloric}, and the references therein.

 In this paper, we examine relationships between caloric measures on arbitrary domains and parabolic Hausdorff measures, an idea which stems from \cite{TW85}.
 More specifically, we provide estimates on the size of null sets and carrying sets for caloric measures, which are best described using the language of geometric measure theory.
 Very quickly, the \emph{lower Hausdorff dimension} of a measure $\mu$ on a metric space is the infimum of Hausdorff dimensions of sets with positive measure.
 The \emph{upper Hausdorff dimension} of $\mu$ is the infimum of Hausdorff dimensions of sets with full measure, i.e.~sets whose complement have zero measure.
 We review the definitions of parabolic Hausdorff measures and dimensions and related background in more detail in \S\ref{sec:gmt}.
 As usual, for two measures $\mu$ and $\nu$ on a measurable space $(\XX,\mathcal{M})$, we write $\mu\ll\nu$, if $E\in\mathcal{M}$ and $\nu(E)=0$ implies $\mu(E)=0$, and write $\mu\perp\nu$, if there exists $E\in\mathcal{M}$ with $\mu(\XX\setminus E)=0$ and $\nu(E)=0$.
 Here is a statement of the main theorem.